Matthew

 This is a compromise in matters of form.
 We do things which have little import in themselves, but which are important to others.
 Therefore, we act in a way that seeks not to cause offence; we act for the sake of the weaker brother.

 This is a compromise in matters of degree.
-Choosing the best option, within a range of imperfect options, is a constant result of our participation in a sinful world.
+Choosing the best option, within a range of imperfect options, goes hand in hand with our participation in a sinful world.

 This is a compromise in matters of the flesh.
 We are constantly forced to choose options which, although not evil in themselves, are not necessarily the best options.
 This is the problem we face by our being in the world, but not of the world.

-It is possible to argue that Jesus' willingness to be baptized by John was an example of the first type of compromise.
+It's possible to argue that Jesus' willingness to be baptized by John is an example of compromise.
 Jesus certainly didn't need a baptism of repentance for the forgiveness of sins.
 That's why John initially refused.
 Nor did his baptism preempt the forgiveness that is ours in the baptism of his death.
 Still, for our sake, passing through the waters in fulfillment of Exodus typology is a very powerful image of the dawning of the new age.
 If an image, rather than substance, then we could say it was an example of "all things to all men."
 Jesus payment of the temple tax in Matthew 17:24-27, is a perfect example of this type of compromise.

 Mark 1:36-38 is a good example of the second compromise, and Jesus' request that the "cup" be taken from him at Gethsemane is an example of the third.
-It's no great mystery that with one foot in heaven and one foot on earth, compromise remains an indelible part of our daily walk.
+It is no great mystery that with one foot in heaven and one foot on earth, compromise remains an inevitable part of our daily walk.
+Yet remember, the art of compromise is found in attaining the possible, and let that be the better option!

 Discussion